 The date of this interview was February 22, 2023.
 The venue of the interview was over an online Zoom meeting.
 The interview started at 8:00 AM CST.
 Interviewee C 1.2 is a Project Manager for the General Contractor who worked on an IPD project located in a Mountain West state of the Western United States.
 Interviewee C 1.2 has worked in the AEC industry for almost ten years and had some familiarity with the Design Build method (but not IPD) prior to working on the project at the focus of Case Study 1.
 This was this interviewee’s first IPD project.

-.

 Interviewer: So I would like to (if it’s alright with you) begin by going over the specifics of the project and this is mostly for my edification because… Talking about logins not working, I received the link for the Bluebeam, like the studio, and for whatever reason, I can’t get into it.
 So I haven’t had an opportunity to look through the any of the contract documents and really familiarize myself with this other than, like, I know that it was a like a re-, a renovation of three floors in a hospital section.
 Like a pediatric ward maybe.
 And…